 Step 4: Boiling the Wort

-After separating the wort from the spent gain, it is time to boil it to a temperature of 212 degrees Fahrenheit.
+After separating wort from the spent gain, it is time to boil it to a temperature of 212 degrees Fahrenheit.
 Boiling wort halts the starch to sugar conversion and also helps sterilize the liquid.
 It is during the boiling process that hops are added.

 Hops introduce bitterness, flavor, and aroma to your beer.
 It is also at this stage (the last 5 minutes of boiling) that you can add the flavoring ingredients.
 Some of the ingredients to add include chocolate, fruits, or spices.